wakeelahmedsyed/wakeelahmedsyed.github.io/projects/alternate-fuel.md

     </div>

     <div class="note-box blue">
       <strong>Why This Was Difficult:</strong> There was no existing playbook for this specific fuel blend at this plant.
-Every fuel combination required fresh data collection, real-time kiln monitoring, and iterative adjustment of fuel mix ratios — while the kiln kept running and the plant kept shipping cement.
+Every fuel combination required fresh data collection, real-time kiln monitoring, and iterative adjustment of fuel mix ratios, while the kiln kept running and the plant kept shipping cement.
     </div>
   </section>